BrunoLambert/TripDiary/readme.md

 # Trip Diary

-Trip Diary is a simple web site where you can easy register the trips you want to do your you did.
+Trip Diary is a simple web site where you can easy register the trips you want to do or you did.

 ### Installing